Rationing in the United Kingdom: Bread

 Bread was not rationed until after the war ended, but the "national loaf" of wholemeal bread replaced the white variety.
 It was found to be mushy, grey and easy to blame for digestion problems.
 There were four permitted loaves and slicing and wrapping were not permitted.
-In May 1942, an order was passed that meals served in hotels and restaurants might not cost over five shillings per customer, might not be of more than three courses, and not more than one course might contain meat, fish or poultry.
-This was partly in response to increasing public concerns that "luxury" off-ration foodstuffs were being unfairly obtained by those who could afford to dine regularly in restaurants.

 Fish

 Fish was not rationed, but prices increased considerably as the war progressed.
-The government initially did not ration fish, for fishermen, at risk from enemy attack and mines, had to be paid a premium for their catch in order to fish at all.
+The government did not ration fish, because fishermen, at risk from enemy attack and mines, had to be paid a premium for their catch in order to fish at all.
 Prices were controlled from 1941.

 Like other foods, fish was seldom available in abundance.
-During the war, the Royal Navy requisitioned hundreds of trawlers for military use, leaving primarily smaller vessels thought less likely to be targeted by Axis forces to fish.
-Supplies eventually dropped to 30% of pre-war levels.
+During the war, the Royal Navy requisitioned hundreds of trawlers for military use, leaving primarily smaller vessels, thought less likely to be targeted by Axis forces, to fish.
+At one point, supplies dropped to 30% of pre-war levels, although this ratio improved to almost half by 1944.
 Wartime fish and chips was often felt to be below standard because of the low-quality fat available for frying.

 Honey

 Due to the vital role beekeeping played in British agriculture and industry, special allotments of sugar were allowed for each hive.
 In 1943, the Ministry of Food announced that beekeepers would qualify for supplies of sugar not exceeding ten pounds per colony to keep their beehives going through the winter, and five pounds for spring feeding.
-Honey was not rationed, but its price was controlled - as with other unrationed, domestically produced produce, sellers imposed their own restrictions.
+Honey was not rationed, but its price was controlled — as with other unrationed, domestically produced produce, sellers imposed their own restrictions.

 Alcohol

 All drinks except beer were scarce.
 Beer was considered a vital foodstuff as it was a morale booster.
-Brewers were short of labour, and suffered from the scarcity of imported barley.
+Brewers were short of labour and suffered from the scarcity of imported barley.
 A ban on importing sugar for brewing and racking made beer strengths weaker.

-Clothing

-As the war progressed, rationing was extended to other commodities such as clothing, which was rationed on a points system.
-When it was introduced, on 1 June 1941, no clothing coupons had been issued.
-At first, unused margarine coupons in ration books were valid for clothing.
-In the beginning, the allowance was enough for about one new outfit per year; as the war progressed, the points were reduced until buying a coat used almost a year's clothing coupons.